 Since we will likely need access to the structure, someone MUST be on the site of the blocked sewer location, or One Call cannot make it an emergency locate.
 The person who is on site can be the homeowner, but we prefer that it is the sewer cleaning contractor.

-The Union Gas representative locates the natural gas lines, and works with the plumber or resident as required to locate the sewer line to ensure there is no potential conflict.
+Our utility service representative locates the natural gas lines, and works with the plumber or resident as required to locate the sewer line to ensure there is no potential conflict.
 This service is provided at no cost.

 Sewer Safety Inspections are treated as emergency calls and we target a response time of one to two hours (perhaps longer in some rural/remote areas).

-In some cases, Union Gas may call in a specialized video provider who will launch a camera from the sewer main to determine the location and depth of the sewer.
+In some cases, we may call in a specialized video provider who will launch a camera from the sewer main to determine the location and depth of the sewer.
 If the camera reveals that there is a cross bore, or a potential cross bore, our reps will respond to the site to excavate, and determine if there is (or is not) a cross bore.

-Union Gas, property owners, plumbers and municipalities all have a role to play to prevent dangerous consequences of unintended cross bore intersections.
-For us, it’s a safety issue, plain and simple.
+Enbridge Gas, property owners, plumbers and municipalities all have a role to play to prevent dangerous consequences of unintended cross bore intersections.
+For us, it's a safety issue, plain and simple.